 Flagstone Vulnerabilities & How to Prevent Damage

 The biggest vulnerability of flagstone is its tendency to develop water stains.
 The damage can be even more severe if the moisture contains minerals, or is alkaline.
 As such, pool decks, pond walkways, and patios are especially susceptible.
-Stained flagstone does not need to be replaced in most cases, but requires a professional, gentle soda blasting treatment before a protective sealant is applied to prevent future damage.
+Stained flagstone does not need to be replaced in most cases, but requires a professional, gentle soda blasting (provided at an additional cost) treatment before a protective sealant is applied to prevent future damage.

 Because of its versatility and generally inexpensive cost, flagstone is a very popular type of sandstone.
 But, like all other types of stone, flagstone is vulnerable to wear and tear caused by the natural elements.